Winter is a Wonderful Time to Bird in Ocean City, MD

 If you like birding and you like unusual winter migratory sightings, then you should try the Ocean City Inlet.
 Bring your spotting scope and settle in for awhile to watch the birds.
 You can get great deals on hotel rooms at this time of year, so go to OceanCity.com’s Where to Stay page to find a great deal on Ocean City hotels, motels, and vacation rentals.
-If winter isn’t your thing, then wait until April when Worcester County and Delmarva Low Impact Tourism Experiences (DLITE) host their annual birding weekend.
-It is always sold out and always spectacular so make sure you sign up early for this great event.
+Check out DelmarvaBirding to get information on their their annual birding weekends.
+They are always fun and usually sell out so make sure you sign up early for this great event.

 This year, I came upon a small group of birders with spotting scopes set up and thoroughly enjoying themselves.
 My friend, Chris started chatting with one of the more gregarious members of the group who started telling us that they were getting ready for the Christmas Bird Count – a 24 hour period where all the birds would be counted by volunteers.